bramses/bramses-highly-opinionated-vault-2023/README.md

 A **content management system** makes the process of posting easier taking care of boilerplate, formatting, serving to readers, etc. The most popular example is Wordpress, though many tools like Ghost/Substack serve similar roles these days.

 Obsidian can also be used as a full e2e CMS.
 I know because I built one into Obsidian!
-The plugins required to make a full CMS are outside the scope of BHOV-2023, but if you'd like to see the code that powers my Obsidian backed CMS you can click [here](https://github.com/bramses/kaneki) and [here](https://github.com/bramses/kaneki-obsidian), or if you want a deep dive on the process of building a CMS into Obsidian, click [here](https://www.bramadams.dev/projects/how-to-kaneki).
+The plugins required to make a full CMS are outside the scope of BHOV-2023, but if you'd like to see the code that powers my Obsidian backed CMS you can click [here](https://github.com/bramses/kaneki) and [here](https://github.com/bramses/kaneki-obsidian), or if you want a deep dive on the process of building a CMS into Obsidian, click [here](https://www.bramadams.dev/).
+If you use [Ghost](https://ghost.org) as a CMS, I also wrote a fork of the Obsidian Ghost Publish [here](https://github.com/bramses/obsidian-ghost-publish)

 Plugins: